emmanuelnk/RESTful-Typescript-Koa/README.md

 - Swagger-UI (documenting the API)
 - Mocha, Chai, Supertest (unit and integration tests)
 - AJV for Schema validation

+### Available endpoints in this template
+- This is just a template to be used as a starter to develop more robust APIs
+- Keeps things simple by only handling authentication and CRUD operations for a user in the most RESTful way possible
+- Versioning is not opinionated in this project.
+Apply it as you see fit.
+- Available routes in this template are:
+- `GET /` - index route
+- `POST /login` - login (returns the access token to access protected routes)
+- `GET /refresh` - a route to get a new jwt access token when the old one expires
+- `GET /logout` - revoke access token (and optionally add it to redis blacklist)
+- `GET /users` - get all users
+- `POST /users` - create a new user
+- `GET /users/:id` - fetch a user
+- `PUT /users/:id` - update a user
+- `DELETE /users/:id` - delete a user
+- From these you can use the structure to build out other routes, controllers, services and entities.

 ## Setup